co-founder and team member Autumn 2006 - September 2009. Art historian,

 in Cultural Management (GIOCA), Economy Faculty of University of Bologna.

 She is completed an internship at Art Laboratory Berlin in Spring/Summer

 2014, helping with exhibitions preparations and work on the public outreach

 program for Summer 2014.
-She is also researching about independent art
+She also researched about independent art spaces

 is an art history student at the Department of Art History at University